 When choosing the right 3PL partner for your business, it's crucial to have a clear understanding of the costs.
 Remember to check the small print and ask: is there a minimum monthly spend?
 What are the account set-up fees?
 How much does software integration cost?

-OGOship's pricing model has no hidden or getting started fees — just pay as you go by order volume.
-Integrations with most common e-commerce platforms are free and ready to use.
-Create a free myOGO account and take a look around or request a quote.
+OGOship's pricing model has no hidden or getting-started fees — just pay as you go by order volume.
+Integrations with the most common eCommerce platforms are free and ready to use.

 ”There are so many things you need to consider when evaluating which 3PL partner is the right one for your online store’s needs.
 One of our strengths is a strong emphasis on customer service.
 We are always ready to take one more step to ensure everything works out smoothly for our customers. ”